Dos árboles

 Los desenterró y les podó un lado primero,

-luego los ató, y en eso se le fue el día entero.
+luego los ató, y en eso se le fue el día

 Por pavor o por vergüenza, ese año